korek293/PandasProject/README.md

 Data analysis: Various data analysis operations are performed on the cleaned data.
 This may include grouping the data by month and calculating metrics such as total sales for each month.

 Data visualization: The analyzed data is visualized using matplotlib or other visualization libraries.
-For example, a bar chart can be created to display total sales by month..
+For example, a bar chart can be created to display total sales by month.

 ![image](https://github.com/korek293/PandasProject/assets/125805835/08efb23d-00b7-460b-9349-947e900b82fd)